Nesmith Point Hike

 - Crowded: No

 After about two miles of heavy climbing, things get a little easier.
-You'll traverse the top of the ridge, still climbing, until you reach a closed road about five miles from the trailhead.
-Turn right on the road and hike about 500 feet to the end of the road and the location of an old fire lookout.
+You'll traverse the top of the ridge at Corky's Corner and head right, still climbing.
+The trail wends gradually up now in noble/silver fir forest until you reach the Nesmith Point Trail-Nesmith Point Road Junction about five miles from the trailhead.
+Turn right on the road and hike about 500 feet to the end of the road and the location of an old fire lookout above the steep, reddish cinder slope of the Nesmith Point volcano, an eastern representative of the Boring Lava Field.
 Trees have grown up here, but you'll still have a good view to the east.
 For a better view, continue down a small path past the lookout and the old lookout outhouse.
 A short distance down the slope, there's a great lookout with a view of the entire gorge.
 Soak in the sights and return the way you came.

 Climbers setting out for Nesmith Point in winter and early spring should watch trip reports for snow levels and trail conditions.
 While the lower part of the Nesmith Point Trail is navigable in moderate snow, it can disappear altogether on the upper reaches, causing climbers to drive their way straight up a ravine or simply kick-step a convenient path or two uphill.
 As with many higher-elevation hikes in the Gorge in winter, the ridge route to Nesmith Point can be equally difficult to trace, making snowshoes, effort, route-finding skills, and good judgment essential.